connormclaud/lichess_filter/extension/README.md

 1. Clone the repository.
 2. Run `npm install`.
 3. Run `npm run build`.
-4. Run `npm run package` to generate `extension.zip` for the store.

 ### Installation
 1. Open Chrome and navigate to `chrome://extensions`.